alexalemi/blog.alexalemi.com/kl.md

 we get as close as possible to the true distribution.
 In other words, we want to minimize the relative entropy from the *real world* to our *model*:
 $$\min I[p;q] = \int \mathrm dx\, p(x) \log \frac{p(x)}{q(x;\theta)}. $$
 The biggest complication is that we don't actually know what the true distribution of the data is.
-We can however, sample data.
+We can, however, sample data.
 Luckily for us, as far as this as an objective for $\theta$ goes, we can treat the entropy of $p(x)$ as a constant.
 This motivates the traditional maximum likelihood objective:
 $$ \max \int \mathrm dx \, \log q(x;\theta). $$
 <aside id="gpt3"><sup>10</sup>